 What goes in my green-lidded bin?

-Thank you for putting the right things in your green-lidded bin.
-If you’re unsure about a particular item or have general questions about your recycling, this page should help.
+Thank you for continuing to put the right things in your green-lidded bin.
+If you are unsure about a particular item, or have general questions about your recycling, read the information below.

-Putting only the right items in your green-lidded bin means these things can go on to be recycled as you want to see.
+Putting the correct items in the green-lidded bin means that waste can continue to be recycled in the way that we like to see.

-In the main it’s items such as plastic tubs and bottles, glass, tins and cans and no paper or card.
-If you’re unsure the first and best thing to do is check our Right Thing Right Bin leaflet in the downloads section to the right.
-That’ll tell you at a glance what can and can’t go in all your household bins.
+Items such as plastic tubs, bottles, glass, tins and cans are to go in the green-lidded bin.
+If you're unsure, check the Right Thing, Right Bin leaflet in the downloads section.
+This will tell you at a glance what can and can't go in all of your household bins.

 • Paper and cardboard (such as paper, magazines, newspapers, greetings cards without glitter/foil, cereal packets, household packaging, etc. These should go in your purple or purple-lidded bin only, or in the black bin if damp, soiled or shredded), never the green-lidded bin.